-This endorsement identifies person(s) or organization(s) who are "insureds" for Covered Autos Liability Coverage under the Who Is An Insured provision of the Coverage Form.
-This endorsement does not alter coverage provided in the Coverage Form.
+This endorsement identities person(s) or organization(s) who are "insureds" for Covered Autos Liability Coverage under the Who is An Insured provision of the Coverage Form.
+This endorsement does not elter coverage provided in the Coverage Form.

-SCHEDULE Name Of Person(s) Or Organization(s): Any person or organization where the named insured has agreed by written contract to include such person or organization as a designated insured. nformation required to complete this Schedule, if not shown above, will be shown in the Declarations.
+SCHEDULE Name Of Person(s) Or Organization(s): Any person or organization where the named insured has agreed by written contract to include such person or organization as a designated insured.
+Information required to complete this Schedule, if not shown above, will be shown in the Declarations. information required to complete this sonedule, if not enown above, will be anown in the Declarations.

-Each person or organization shown in the Schedule is an "insured" for Covered Autos Liability Coverage, but only to the extent that person or organization qualifies as an "insured" under the Who Is An Insured provision contained in Paragraph A.1. of Section II - Covered Autos Liability Coverage in the Business Auto and Motor Carrier Coverage Forms and Paragraph D.2. of Section I - Covered Autos Coverages of the Auto Dealers Coverage Form.
+Each person or organization shown in the Schedule is an "insured" for Coversel Autos Liabity Coverage, but only to the extent that person or organization qualities as an "insured" under the Who Is An Insured provision contained in Paregraph A.1. of Section II - Coverad Autos Liabitity Coverage in the Business Auto and Motor Carrier Coverage Forms and Paregraph D.2. of Section I - Coverad Autos Coverages of the Auto Dealers Coverage Form.